thahab-anal/thahabu-python-data-analysis-bi-portfolio/README.md

 I’m Thahabu

 Welcome to my Analysis Projects!
-This space showcases my work in **python, data analysis, SQL, and business intelligence**, focusing on transforming raw data into meaningful insights.
+This space showcases my work in **python, data analysis,Hypothesis Testing, SQL, and business intelligence**, focusing on transforming raw data into meaningful insights.

 - 🔭 I’m currently working on: buiding my portfolio with my skills in **Python, SQL, and Business Intelligence Tools**
 - 👯 I’m looking to collaborate on: **Data visualization and cloud-based analytics projects**